Revelation 12 describes a war in heaven between two groups of angels. What did they fight about and what weapons did they use?

 The dragon stood before the woman who was about to give birth,

-Satan – Verse 9 identifies the dragon as “the devil and Satan”.
-It “stood before the woman … so that when she gave birth he might devour her child” (v4).
-Ever since God told the serpent that the seed of the woman “shall bruise you on the head” (Genesis 3:15), Satan has been watching, expecting the Messiah, and standing ready to thwart His mission.
+Rev 12:9 identifies the dragon as “the devil and Satan.”
+It “stood before the woman … so that when she gave birth he might devour her child” (Rev 12:4).
+Ever since God told the serpent that the seed of the woman “shall bruise you on the head” (Gen 3:15), Satan has been watching, expecting the Messiah, and standing ready to thwart His mission.

-Seven heads and ten horns – But the dragon has seven heads and ten horns, just like the beast from the sea in Revelation 13 and the scarlet beast in 17:3.
-“The seven heads are … seven kings” (17:9-10) and “the ten horns which you saw are ten kings” (17:12).
-The dragon therefore also represents the earthly kingdoms through which Satan persecutes God’s people.
+But the dragon has seven heads and ten horns, just like the beast from the sea in Rev 13:1 and the scarlet beast in Rev 17:3.
+“The seven heads are … seven kings” (Rev 17:9-10) and “the ten horns which you saw are ten kings” (Rev 17:12).
+The dragon, therefore, also represents the earthly kingdoms through which Satan persecutes God’s people.
+(For specific identification, see The Seven-Headed Beasts of Revelation.)

-Caught up to God – Satan stood ready to devour her child as soon as He was born (v4), but Jesus was “caught up to God and to His throne” (v5).
+Satan stood ready to devour her child as soon as He was born (Rev 12:4), but Jesus was “caught up to God and to His throne” (Rev 12:5).
 This means that Satan was defeated and that Christ won the victory when He came to this earth.

 “And there was war in heaven,